Troubleshooting Find My iPhone Issues

 If Find My iPhone isn't working, check your internet connection first.
 Make sure Location Services are on.
 Go to Settings, tap Privacy, then Location Services.
 Ensure Find My iPhone is enabled in iCloud settings.
 Sometimes, a simple restart can solve the issue.
 If the problem persists, sign out of iCloud and sign back in.
 Also, update your iOS to the latest version.
 If none of these steps work, contact Apple Support for further assistance.
 Keeping your device updated and settings correct ensures Find My iPhone functions properly.

-Can I use Find My iPhone if my device is in Airplane Mode?
+Can I use Find My iPhone without an internet connection?

-What if I can't access Find My iPhone on another device?
+What should I do if Find My iPhone is not showing my device?

 Was this page helpful?